desmoteo/swiss-army-keras/README.md

 # swiss-army-keras

 A library to help with the development of AI models with Keras, with a focus on edge / IoT applications.
-Based originally on https://github.com/yingkaisha/keras-unet-collection
+Based originally on https://github.com/yingkaisha/keras-unet-collection (see the [README.md](https://github.com/waterviewsrl/swiss-army-keras/blob/main/README-keras-unet-collection.md))

 ## Summary